d4l3k/cs540-project/README.md

 ## Bayesian Optimization

 Bayesian optimization in general is the process of optimizing over the posterior distribution directly, as opposed to maximizing the likelihood as a way to approximate optimizing the posterior.
-The library we're using, in particular, implements a Student-T process with a spacial correlation model, picking the next evaluation point on the basis of expected improvement.
+The library we're using, in particular, implements a Student-T process with a spacial correlation model, picking the next evaluation point on the basis of expected improvement (3).

 ## Random Search